hackerstolz/touchless-travel/README.md

 ### Elevator Pitch
 Create a real pay-as-you go solution: No more tickets, no more terminals, no more queues.
 Touchless Travel is the world's first approach that leverages iBeacon technology to track public transport rides.
-Your phone recognizes the vehicle when you enter and leave, thus being able to infere the distance traveled.
+With the help of iBeacons your phone recognizes the vehicle when you enter and leave, thus being able to infere the distance traveled.
-At the end of the month users receive a summed bill that is automatically optimized based on the public transport usage.
+At the end of the month you receive a summed bill that is automatically optimized based on the public transport usage.
 I.e. the actually used tickets are selected afterwards.

 ### Facts